 Cycle on the beach with a special bike

-Are you more of the sporty type, than maybe cycling on the beaches of Schiermonnikoog is a perfect activity for you.
+Are you more of the sporty type, then perhaps cycling on the beaches of Schiermonnikoog is a perfect activity for you.
 You can rent a special bike that has extra thick tires so you can cycle on the sand.
 Not only is it a great way to be active, but it’s also very fun.
 Not to mention that it’s easier and faster to explore the beaches of Schiermonnikoog.
-For more information click here.
+For more information click here and choose the fatbike.

 Fly with a kite